Sohaib-Akhtar/Pakistan-Post-v2/README.md

-# Pakistan Post
+# Pakistan Post v2
-Pakistan Post Group Project
+Pakistan Post revamp project with complete design overhaul and some improved features.